CLCStriders/striders/_posts/2016-01-10-paul-northup-vlm-update.md

 categories:
   - Blog
 ---
-In his first journal entry, CLC Striders&#8217; representative at the Virgin London Marathon 2016 Paul Northup shares his experience and expectations for this year&#8217;s race.<!--more-->
+In his first journal entry, CLC Striders' representative at the Virgin London Marathon 2016 Paul Northup shares his experience and expectations for this year's race.<!--more-->

 &#8220;I found out I could run (far, but not very fast) when I was 16.
 Having played football and basketball for the school, the idea of middle-distance running (cross country, track and road) was something awakened in me when a new boy arrived in our sixth form who actually took running seriously and was very good at it.
 He even trained and belonged to a club.
 Our friendship grew.
 And so did my love of running.
 I even started doing a bit of training, too.